 Marr argued in his book Vision (1982) that an information-processing capacity can be analysed at three distinct levels of description.
 The ‘theory of the computation’ is a precise specification of the function computed by the mechanism, in other words, what the mechanism does.
 For example, the theory of the computation for a particular device may tell us that it adds numbers, or computes averages when given a list of numbers as input.
 The algorithm specifies the procedure or rule for computing the function, and the implementation level describes how the computation is carried out in neural or computer hardware.
 The first two levels in the hierarchy – the abstract characterization of the problem and the rule for its solution – exemplify a fundamental commitment of the computational approach: that cognitive processes can be understood in a way that is independent of the particular mechanisms that implement them in the brain.

-Most of the processes that Marr describes are data driven, or ‘bottom up’ – they operate on information contained in the image, without supplementation by high-level information or beliefs about the world that the subject may have.
+Most of the processes that Marr describes are data driven, or ‘bottom up’ – they operate on information contained in the image, without supplementation by information or beliefs about specific objects and features in the scene.
 These processes use information about intensity changes across the visual field, or the orientation of surfaces, not such facts as that objects of a particular shape typically make good cutting implements.
 Marr advocated ‘squeezing every ounce of information out of the image’ before positing the influx of supplementary knowledge.

 Data-driven models of perception have a number of advantages over hypothesis-driven models which appeal to high-level knowledge very early in visual processing.
 Data-driven processes are generally faster – the visual system does not have to retrieve the relevant piece of specialized knowledge before processing the information in the image – and tend to be more reliable.
 In Marr’s model, the point at which high-level information is available to the visual system marks a distinction between early and late vision.
 Early visual processes are said to be ‘cognitively impenetrable’ by the subject’s beliefs about the world (see Modularity of mind).
 As a consequence, they cannot be influenced by learning.

 Marr emphasized the importance of the ‘topmost’ level of description – the theory of the computation – in developing accounts of human cognitive capacities.
 He noted that there is no point attempting to describe how a mechanism works before knowing what it does.
-A crucial first step in constructing a theory of a perceptual capacity is discovering constraints on the way the world is structured that enable adapted organisms to solve perceptual problems in their normal environments.
+A crucial first step in constructing a theory of a perceptual capacity is discovering very general constraints on the way the world is structured that enable adapted organisms to solve perceptual problems in their normal environments.
 An example should make the point clear.
-Marr’s student and co-worker Shimon Ullman (1979) has proved that three distinct orthographic views of four non-coplanar points are sufficient to determine the three-dimensional structure of a rigid body (the ‘structure from motion’ theorem).
+Marr’s student and colleague Shimon Ullman (1979) proved that three distinct orthographic views of four noncoplanar points are sufficient to determine the three-dimensional structure of a rigid body (the ‘structure from motion’ theorem).
 If a body is not rigid, much more information is required to compute its shape.
-In a world such as ours, where most things are relatively rigid, a visual system built (that is, adapted) to assume that the objects in its environment are rigid would be able to compute the structure of those objects more easily and quickly than a visual system that had to consider the many non-rigid interpretations consistent with the data.
-Accordingly, Marr posited a mechanism that given three views of four non-coplanar points as input selects the unique rigid interpretation consistent with the data.
+In a world such as ours, where most things are relatively rigid, a visual system built (that is, adapted) to assume that the objects in its environment are rigid would be able to compute the structure of those objects more easily and quickly than a visual system that had to consider the many nonrigid interpretations consistent with the data.
+Accordingly, Marr posited a mechanism that, given three views of four noncoplanar points as input, computes the unique rigid interpretation consistent with the data.

 Copyright © 1998-2020 Routledge.